inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

 ![](https://thumbs.gfycat.com/SoupyConsciousGrayling-size_restricted.gif)

-In the source code I include some additional helpers that print out running episode rewards and losses, along with basic plotter for the rewards history.
+In the source code, I include some additional helpers that print out running episode rewards and losses, along with basic plotter for the rewards history.

 ![](https://i.imgur.com/cFwQgPB.png)

 ## Static Computational Graph

-With all of this eager mode excitement you might wonder if using static graph is even possible anymore.
+With all of this eager mode excitement, you might wonder if using a static graph is even possible anymore.
-Well, of course it is!
-In fact, it takes just one line!
+Of course, it is!
+And it takes just one line!

 ```python
 with tf.Graph().as_default():